 A common form of central heterochromia shows up as predominantly blue eyes with a smaller ring of brown in the center streaking outward.
 It even gave one of the world’s most famous photographs a visual wow factor.

 Sharbat Gula, the subject of Steve McCurry’s 1984 National Geographic photo “Afghan Girl,” likely had this unique trait.
 Look carefully and you’ll notice a light sea-green color in the center of her irises that radiates toward a dark blue-green hue along the outer edges.

 Central heterochromia isn’t the only form of this striking genetic trait.
 Two other forms, complete heterochromia (two different-colored eyes) and sectoral heterochromia (patches or wedges of a second color on one or both irises), can be just as photogenic.

 But beauty is in the eye of the beholder, so we’ll let you decide which is the most attention-grabbing.

 SEE RELATED: How eye color develops, and why it changes

-The family gene pool is rarely responsible for heterochromia.
+The family gene pool is almost never responsible for any form of heterochromia.
 There is a slight chance it can get passed down from parent to child, but it’s unlikely.

-It’s currently unknown how rare central and sectoral heterochromia are, but we do know that they aren’t quite as rare as complete heterochromia.
-In fact, you may not even notice sectoral or central heterochromia in some people.
+It’s currently unknown how rare central heterochromia is, but we do know that it isn’t quite as rare as complete heterochromia.